Canonical $\beta$-extensions: Invariants of Weil--Deligne representations.

-We briefly review the local Langlands correspondence for~$\GL_n(F)$ over the complex numbers.
-The Langlands parameters for~$\GL_n(F)$ can be identified with Frobenius-semisimple Weil--Deligne representations over the complex numbers, which are pairs $(V, N)$ consisting of a semisimple smooth representation of~$W_F$ and a nilpotent monodromy operator $N: V(1) \to V$.
+To start with, we briefly review the local Langlands correspondence for~$\GL_n(F)$.
+The Langlands parameters for~$\GL_n(F)$ can be identified with Frobenius-semisimple Weil--Deligne representations, which are pairs $(V, N)$ consisting of a semisimple smooth representation of~$W_F$ and a nilpotent monodromy operator $N: V(1) \to V$.
 They can be written uniquely as direct sums

 for irreducible smooth representations~$\sigma_i$ of~$W_F$.
 The special representation~$\Sp(n)$ has a basis $\{ e_1, \cdots, e_n\}$ such that $we_i = |w|^{i-1}e_i$ for~$w \in W_F$, and the monodromy acts as $Ne_i = e_{i+1}$ for $i \in \{1, \ldots, n-1 \}$.